 Impala SQL Language Reference

-The Cloudera Impala query language is based on SQL.
+Cloudera Impala uses SQL as its query language.
 To protect user investment in skills development and query design, Impala provides a high degree of compatibility with the Hive Query Language (HiveQL):

 - Because Impala uses the same metadata store as Hive to record information about table structure and properties, Impala can access tables defined through the native Impala CREATE TABLE command, or tables created using the Hive data definition language (DDL).